-Rani Khodija Founder of AMBIZ graduates is a serious issue.
-Each year, half of the country's 1.5 million graduates "It's because there isn't a good match be-"I study the effects of toxic stress on tween the employer and the employee," says Rani Khodija, a 23-year-old Indone- To solve this problem, Khodija co-founded a platform called AMBIZ, meaning ambitious.
+Rani Khodija Founder of AMBIZ In Indonesia, unemployment for college graduates is a serious issue.
+Each year, half of the country's 1.5 million graduates can't find a job.
+The obstacle isn't job skills.
+"It's because there isn't a good match between the employer and the employee," says Rani Khodija, a 23-year-old Indonesian entrepreneur.
+To solve this problem, Khodija co-founded a platform called AMBIZ, meaning ambitious.
 The idea is that by providing good internships, AMBIZ can help college students find a job after graduating.
-Because it is difficult for young but recognition and recruiting budgets to atups.
+Because it is difficult for young but fast-growing companies without name recognition and recruiting budgets to attract graduates, AMBIZ focuses on startups.
 "At young companies, your contribution really matters," Khodija says.
 "Our generation needs flexibility, real projects, and real empowerment.
 We can provide them with these experiences."
-Meanwhile, Khodija tries to convince "When I was her age, I didn't even have a companies that training interns is an investment, not an expense.
-"When you teach them much-needed skills, they will be thankful and loyal to you," Khodija says. -Honatao Hao REDUCE, REUSE, RECYCLE AROUND & AROUND - The idea of a circular economy has grown in popularity, but many economists remain sceptical.
+Meanwhile, Khodija tries to convince companies that training interns is an investment, not an expense.
+"When you teach them much-needed skills, they will be thankful and loyal to you," Khodija says. -Hongtao Hao REDUCE, REUSE, RECYCLE AROUND & AROUND - The idea of a circular economy has grown in popularity, but many economists remain sceptical.
 What does this new model entail, and how realistic is it?
 JULIA KOSTER (TEXT) How does a circular economy differ from a linear one?
 Professor Simon Evenett, Director of the Swiss Institute for International Economics and Applied Economic Research at the University of St. Gallen, has a simple explanation.
 "If you think about making a car within a linear economy, you would bring together resources, which would then be used to make steel - the intermediate inputs - which are then used to make a car.
 Once the car is no longer used by its first owner, perhaps it is sold to a second one," he says.
 "But eventually, the car is just scrapped."